Chip-Surface Based Visual Authentication for Integrated Circuits: Conclusion

 \section{Conclusion}

 In this paper, we have conducted an initial investigation into enabling PUF-based authentication for IC chip surfaces.
 Our experiments confirm that consumer-grade scanners and cameras can effectively capture meaningful diffuse-reflection-based physical features of IC chip surfaces for authentication.
 By leveraging stable specular points, we have proposed an effective and lightweight IC chip verification scheme better suited for practical deployment.
 We have also conducted extensive factor, sensitivity, and ablation studies to understand the detailed characteristics of the proposed lightweight verification scheme, aiming to guide real-world deployment.
-This research paves the way for applying optical PUF techniques to verify individual IC chip units, complementing existing electronic PUF techniques in combating counterfeit activities in both civilian and defense supply chains.
+This research paves the way for applying optical PUF techniques, synergizing image and video processing with circuits and systems research, to verify individual IC chip units, complementing existing electronic PUF techniques in combating counterfeit activities in supply chains.

-~\\ {}\textbf{Acknowledgment.} The authors thank Nayeeb Rashid for his effort in collecting the initial set of videos and Jiahao Gao for providing preliminary theoretical analysis results.
+~\\ {}\textbf{Acknowledgment.} The authors thank Nayeeb Rashid for his effort in collecting the initial set of videos, Jiawei Gao for providing preliminary theoretical analysis results, and Kai Yue for providing constructive review comments.